-If the DSL considers that the welfare concerns indicate that a Child in Need referral is appropriate, they will speak with parents/child and obtain their consent for a referral to Staffordshire Children's Advice and Support Service (SCAS), or the appropriate social care team if a different authority, to request an assessment.
-If parents refuse to give consent, but the child's needs are not being met, the DSL will discuss these issues with SCAS.
-Appropriate school staff will attend Child in Need (CIN) meetings convened by Children's Social Care when children are deemed to require Section 17 services.
+If the DSL considers that the welfare concerns indicate that a Child in Need referral is appropriate, they will speak with parents/child and obtain their consent for referral to Stoke on Trent's Childrens Advice & Duty (ChAD) service or the appropriate social care team if a different authority, to request an assessment.
+If parents refuse to give consent, but the child's needs are not being met, the DSL will discuss these issues with the Stoke on Trent Childrens Advice and Duty (ChAD) service on 01782 235100.
+Appropriate school staff should be invited to participate in Child in Need (CIN) meetings convened by Children's Social Care when children are deemed to require Section 17 services.